Furmuly/Furmuly/README.md

 ### Hi there 👋
-⬅️ As you can see right here my name is Nabila, I am a young IT developer who has steped into the world of coding not long ago, I am doing an apprenticeship at JobTrek and I am now in second year of IT application development apprenticeship at jobtrek, I love to discovering and learning new concepts and I also have a passion for coding languages.
+⬅️ As you can see right here my name is Nabila, I am a young IT developer who has stepped into the world of coding not long ago.
+I am doing an apprenticeship at JobTrek and I am now in my second year of IT application development.
+I love discovering and learning new concepts and I also have a passion for coding languages.
 My main objective is to get better every day at what I do and love.

 ## :computer: I'am doing an apprenticeship at Jobtrek
 ## 🌱 Currently learning laravel